CNugteren/CLBlast/README.md

 * Routines returning an integer are currently not properly tested for half-precision FP16: IHAMAX/IHAMIN/IHMAX/IHMIN

 * Half-precision FP16 tests might sometimes fail based on order multiplication, i.e. (a * b) * c != (c * b) * a

+* The AMD APP SDK has a bug causing a conflict with libstdc++, resulting in a segfault when initialising static variables.
+This has been reported to occur with the CLBlast tuners.

+* The AMD run-time compiler has a bug causing it to get stuck in an infinite loop.
+This is reported to happen occasionally when tuning the CLBlast GEMM routine.

 Contributing